 - Contact area.
 A larger wheel has a larger contact area between the rubber of the tire and the ground that it’s rolling on.
 This provides better traction and holds grip far better.

 - Bike Geometry.
 It’s not just about the wheels themselves though.
 A knock-on effect is that the geometry of the bike itself is altered somewhat.
 Bikes with larger wheels are more stable because of the position of the cranks in relation to the axles as well as having a longer wheelbase.

 Are 27.5 Inch Wheels Better Than 29 Inch Wheels?

-27.5 inch wheels vs 29 inch wheels largely comes down to personal preference.
-One complaint that has been leveled at 29 inch wheel bikes in the past is that they don’t handle well due to their extra size.
-The 27.5 inch wheel allows for more maneuverable bikes and a more playful ride.
+27.5-inch wheels vs 29-inch wheels largely come down to personal preference.
+One complaint that has been levelled at 29-inch wheel bikes in the past is that they don’t handle well due to their extra size.
+The 27.5-inch wheel allows for more maneuverable bikes and a more playful ride.
 However, recent developments in bike geometry have allowed for bikes that are far more suited to the wheel size and the old complaints about maneuverability are not as valid as they once were.
 There are some things to consider though.

 - Rider Size.
 Another issue with the geometry is that the larger bikes often aren’t suitable for smaller riders.
 While they don’t have such an issue with 27.5 inch bikes, the 29 inch ones can be a step too far and it can be harder to find ones that fit shorter riders.